-The combination of painkillers and the reduction of tension allows a person to truly relax.
 Studies show that acupuncture increases blood flow as well; the combination of a relaxed body and the ability to move blood more effectively gives the body a chance to heal.

 All of these things matter when it comes to sleeping more soundly.
 Stress and pain are very common symptoms of insomnia.
 However, there’s another major way that acupuncture helps to induce sleep.